leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/selecting.rst

    This is because none of those faces had all its (four) edges selected, just two of them.

-   Instead of selecting the missing edges manually or by using :kbd:`Shift-Alt-` twice, it is easier to first switch to Vertex Select Mode, which will kind of "flood" the selection.
+   Instead of selecting the missing edges manually or by using :kbd:`Shift-Alt-LMB` twice, it is easier to first switch to Vertex Select Mode, which will kind of "flood" the selection.
    A subsequent switch to Face Select Mode will then properly select the faces.